miaopeng/yottaa-f2e-docs/docs/source/fileguide.rst

 -----

 * The core module should contains must-have modules only, and keep it as small as possible.
+* A module should be a standalone component, can be installed and removed easily.
+Mean that the module reference name should be simple, meaningful and easy to maintain.
+* Modules and folders should been named by clearly meaning: 'lang', 'dialog', 'suggestion', instead of 'common', 'plugins' , 'frameworks'
+* Always list all your dependances, never use file globbings.
 * When you hack some lib, you should avoid to change it directly.
 Try to override or hack them in other file instead.
-* folders should named by clearly meaning instead of 'common', 'plugins' , 'frameworks'
-* Always lists all your dependances, never use file globbings
-* The third-party assets go to vendor folders.
+* The third-party assets go to vendor folder.
+* Always try to reduce the js and css request count in every page.
+Each page should contains two js links and two css links - the core module and the current appliction module.
+The modules that did not need in render process should loaded with delay or loaded on-demand.

 Javascript file structure
 -------------------------